UwaoEvan/memories/README.md

 It is still under development and i'm yet to add user authentication so that i can limit some permissions to the users of the app.

 Visit https://memories-crud.netlify.app/ to view the app.
-Visit https://memories-crud.herokuapp.com/ to interact with the API.
+Visit https://memories-crud.herokuapp.com/ to interact with the API..